 IBEW Local 3 (New York City) Wage Scale

 Local 3 is one of the largest IBEW Locals in the country.
-An A journeyman in the M Division earns $58.64/hr base, with a total compensation package above $88/hr once health, pension, annuity, training, and NEBF are layered in.
+An 'A' rate journeyman inside wireman earns $64.00/hr base, with a total cost per hour of $138.25 once health, pension, annuity, HRA, the deferred-salary 401(k), training, and NEBF are layered in.

 Local 3 overview